New Impact Wrestling Under Siege Match Revealed - Wrestling Inc.

-Impact Wrestling has announced Chris Sabin vs. Steve Maclin in another Grudge Match for Saturday’s Under Siege event.
+Impact Wrestling has announced a new match for Saturday’s Under Siege event.

-Impact noted the following in their match announcement, “At Rebellion, Steve Maclin proved that he belongs with the best when he pinned Chris Sabin to win a Triple Threat match, also involving Bullet Club leader Jay White.
-But when IMPACT Executive Vice President Scott D’Amore named Tomohiro Ishii as the #1 Contender for Josh Alexander‘s IMPACT World Title, the former Marine was furious.
-Following a confrontation with D’Amore, Maclin learned that he already had a match at Under Siege – a singles bout with a determined Chris Sabin.
-Will Maclin continue his climb to the top or will the Motor City Machine Gun gain a measure of revenge?”
+Mike Bailey vs. Alex Shelley will take place this Saturday at Under Siege.
+This will be a rematch from Multiverse of Matches, which saw Bailey get the win.

+Impact noted in their announcement on Bailey vs. Shelley, “Mike Bailey and Alex Shelley stole the show at Multiverse of Matches in an instant classic that saw ‘Speedball’ score the victory.
+A few weeks later on IMPACT!, Bailey and Shelley found themselves on the losing end of a six-man tag team match against Honor No More and there appeared to be tension between the two respectful competitors.
+Now Shelley has a chance to even the score with Bailey as the two look to steal the show once again at Under Siege!”

 The 2022 Impact Under Siege event will take place this coming Saturday, May 7 from the Promowest Pavilion at OVATION in Newport, Kentucky.
 Below is the updated card: